 The objective of the review process, including the final determination by the asset representations reviewer, is to independently identify noncompliance with a representation or warranty concerning the receivables.
 The review procedures for the asset representations review have been designed to determine whether a receivable under review was not in compliance with the representations and warranties made about it by the JPMorgan Chase Bank or Chase Card Funding in the transaction documents at the relevant time, which is usually at origination of the receivable or as of the addition cutoff date for the related credit card account.
 The review is not designed to determine why the obligor is delinquent or the creditworthiness of the obligor.
 The review is not designed to determine whether the receivable was serviced in compliance with the transfer and servicing agreement after the cutoff date.
-The review is not designed to establish cause, materiality or recourse for any non-compliance.
 The review is not designed to determine whether JPMorgan Chase Bank's origination or underwriting policies and procedures are adequate, reasonable or prudent.